davidsosa/CarND-Behavioral-Cloning-P3/writeup.md

 Since I wanted to make sure I had a good model going on I used the Udacity data, since I have read online and in the forums people have gotten good results with this.

+I did however tried to record my data with the runs as suggested in the lessons.
+However it often happened that updated the data and my model would end up doing worse.
+That is why I decided to stick with the Udacity data.

 ### Model Architecture and Training Strategy